NYC’s Foam Ban and Foam Alternative Product Suggestions

 Beginning January 1, 2019 certain expanded polystyrene (EPS, popularly known as “styrofoam”) products will be banned from sale, distribution, or use in NYC.
-Materials covered by the ban include EPS single-service items including cups, bowls, plates, takeout containers and trays; as well as EPS loose fill “packing peanuts”.
+Materials covered by the ban include EPS single-service items including cups, bowls, plates, takeout containers and trays, and loose fill “packing peanuts”.
 Visit nyc.gov/foamban for more information.

 Foam Alternatives Analysis

 There are many inexpensive, more sustainable alternatives to EPS foam on the market today.
-MSWAB Foam Alternatives Task Force took a look at food service packaging life cycle analysis studies including the recent Oregon DEQ study, consulted with NYC’s municipal recycler SIMS, and did extensive research to provide sustainable EPS foam alternatives to NYC businesses and residents.
+MSWAB Foam Alternatives Task Force investigated food service packaging life cycle studies (including the recent Oregon DEQ study), consulted with NYC’s municipal recycler SIMS, and performed extensive research to provide sustainable EPS foam alternatives to NYC businesses and residents.

 What are the most sustainable options from a lifecycle AND end of life perspective?

 Several features reduce the environmental impact of a product: